gnosis/pm-js/docs/source/events-oracles-and-markets.md

 * Trump
 * Other

-To ask this question with a prediction market on Gnosis, you must first upload the event description onto IPFS via {@link Gnosis#publishEventDescription}.
+To ask this question with a prediction market on Gnosis, you must first upload the event description onto IPFS via [Gnosis.publishEventDescription](api-reference.html#publishEventDescription).
 This will asynchronously provide you with a hash value which can be used to locate the file on IPFS:

 ```js
 let gnosis, ipfsHash